College of Engineering, Technology, and Architecture

 Study Abroad Opportunities

-Within a few years of graduation, Architectural Engineering Technology graduates will be expected to attain:
+Within a few years of graduation, architectural design + technology graduates will be expected to attain:

 PEO-1 Position of responsibility and integral participation with an architecture or engineering firm, construction management, construction company, facilities management, or a development company.